 The team analyzed almost a half-million individual cells to build the most extensive cell atlas of the human heart to date.
 The atlas shows the huge diversity of cells and reveals heart muscle cell types, cardiac protective immune cells, and an intricate network of blood vessels.
 It also predicts how the cells communicate to keep the heart working.

 The research is part of the Human Cell Atlas initiative to map every cell type in the human body.
-The new molecular and cellular knowledge of the heart promises to enable better understanding of heart disease and guide the development of highly individualized treatments.
+The new molecular and cellular knowledge of the heart promises to enable a better understanding of heart disease and guide the development of highly individualized treatments.

 The work also sets the stage for therapies based on regenerative medicine in the future, the researchers said.